SFTP (SSH) Keys

 SFTP Keys and Authentication Methods

 When a user account is configured with a password, the SSH Key will act as an additional method of authentication.
-That is, both the SSH Key or the password can be used to authenticate an SFTP connection by that user account.
+This means that either the SSH Key or the password can be used to authenticate an SFTP connection by that user account.
 A user account is considered to have a password when the Authentication Method for that account was configured to use any of the following options:

 - Password